Health Freedom Resources

 Some Foods to Avoid:

-Foods that are over-cooked, or with processed and artificial ingredients will leave your body starving for nutrients.
+Foods that are over-cooked, or which contain processed and artificial ingredients will leave your body starving for nutrients.
 Result: You will feel hungrier the next day when your body has tried to absorb the non-nutrition and comes up empty or clogged.
 You'll want to eat even more, trying to get something that really "sticks to the ribs!".

 A Cleanse is the perfect way to restart your system and your taste instincts.
 We recommend using a Vital Nutrition Plus wholefood/superfood green supplement (in powder or capsules) to give you the energy and nutrition you need when cleansing and to be successful making a diet change.